-High Prevalence Of Childhood Food Allergy in US
+High Prevalence of U.S. Child Food Allergy

 A national study of food allergies in the US, the largest of its kind, finds that more children have food allergies than previously reported.

 The study, published in the July issue of Pediatrics, and headed by Ruchi Gupta, MD, MPH, an Assistant Professor of Pediatrics at Northwestern University Feinberg School of Medicine and a pediatrician at Children's Memorial Hospital, shows food allergy affects 8 percent of children under 18 years of age, or about 5.9 million children in the US.
 Of those, 38.7 percent had a history of severe reactions, and 30.4 percent had multiple food allergies.
 Children with food allergies were most commonly allergic to peanuts (25.2 percent), milk (21.1 percent) and shellfish (17.2 percent).